Welcome to KiVa school!

 KiVa is targeted at various age groups

-KiVa has three units of which Unit 1 and Unit 2 are currently available outside the borders of Finland.
+KiVa has three units.
 Unit 1 is designed for children of 6–9 years of age.
 Unit 2 is suitable for children of 10–12 years of age.
-Unit 3 is meant to be used after the middle school/lower secondary school transition.
-Currently, Unit 3 is only available in Finland.
+Unit 3 is meant to be used after the middle school/lower secondary school transition, for students of around 13–16 years of age.

 Material for teachers, students and parents